nishil70/reinforcement-learning/README.md

 - Nishil Parmar

 ## Implementions
-- Q-learning approach to learning
+- Q-learning approach
+- Treasure hunting

 ## Approach
 - The reason i selected Q-learning algorithm is because it is one of the most popular approach in reinforcement learning